Liphook

-Liphook is a large village in the East Hampshire district of Hampshire, England.
+Liphook is a village in the East Hampshire district of Hampshire, England.
 It is 4.1 miles (6.6 km) west of Haslemere, bypassed by the A3 road, and lies on the Hampshire/West Sussex/Surrey borders.
 It is in the civil parish of Bramshott and Liphook, which includes Bramshott, Griggs Green, Conford, Passfield, Hammer Bottom (also called Hammer Vale), Ludshott Common and Waggoners Wells, and has an area of 6540 acre and a population of 8,491 in 2011.

-Liphook has a railway station, on the Portsmouth Direct Line.
+Liphook has a railway station, on the Portsmouth Direct line.

 The village grew as a coaching stop between London and Portsmouth during the 17th and 18th centuries.
 It served as a base during the First World War and the Second World War for Canadian troops stationed in Southern England.

 History

 Pre-coaching times

 The first record of Liphook is in the Bramshott Manor Court Rolls to one 'Robert of Lupe' in 1281.
 Then follows Matilda of 'Lhupe' in 1337, William at 'Lupe' in 1365, John at 'Lepe' in 1386, and John Maunser at 'Leope' in 1423.
 On his death in 1428, John Maunser's tenancy at 'Lepe' between modern London Road and Headley Road is the first identifiable landmark in Liphook.
 Sir Edmund Pakynham inherited a tenement and land in 'Lepoke' in 1527, and John Hooke bought the manor of 'Chiltle' in 'Lippuck' in 1591.
 John Speed's map of 1610 shows it as Lippocke.
-It was also a tuppe.

-It seems some people escaped from the manors of Bramshott, Chiltlee and Ludshott to Liphook, an area above the marshes around the River Wey, to evade taxes of their local Lords.
+Some people escaped from the manors of Bramshott, Chiltlee and Ludshott to Liphook, an area above the marshes around the River Wey, to evade taxes of their local Lords.